 In general, employees subject to tax equalization are responsible for contributing income and social taxes based on the location they worked prior to the initiation of the assignment and on income they would have been eligible to receive without regard to any assignment-related compensation.
 For example, consider the following scenario:

-• Her US income includes base salary and bonus
+- Her US income includes a base salary and a bonus

-• During the assignment, she receives base salary, a bonus, and various allowances (e.g., housing, cost of living)
+- During the assignment, she receives a base salary, a bonus, and various allowances (e.g., housing, cost of living)

 Under most tax equalization policies, Jane would be held responsible for US federal income tax, California income tax, and US social security tax as if she were still working in California (referred to as her “stay-at-home” tax liability).
 She would only be held accountable for these taxes as calculated on her base salary and bonus income.
 The employer would cover the actual global tax liabilities on her worldwide income in excess of Jane’s contribution towards this liability as defined under the policy (i.e., her “hypothetical tax”).